JellyGamez/React-CPS-app/README.md

-# Simple clicks per second counter made in React
+# Simple CPS (clicks per second) counter
+Simple and fun app to test your clicking speed.
+Also my first React app.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).